+Higher qualification and job experience both seem too obvious in the 21st century.
+So, as an youth what should you value more?
+Should you keep pursuing educational degrees or take up an entry job with basic education?
 Hello everybody!
 This article is little different from my previous articles.
 It has very little economics content in it.
-This is a question which is frequently asked.
-Should you bet on higher educational qualification or a better job experience.
+This is a very common question which every individual needs to answer for themselves sooner or later.
+Should you bet on higher qualification or a better job experience?

 Let us now take a look at a model.
 The weak point of any model is that it works on assumptions.
 So, we are bound to take some assumptions here.
-We will assume our individual has achieved his bachelor’s degree and deciding if he should take up a job or pursue master’s degree.
+We will assume our individual has achieved his bachelor’s degree and decide if he should take up a job or pursue a master’s degree.
 Assuming the bachelor’s degree is important because there are no decent jobs available for school pass outs.
 A master’s degree involves two years of commitment.
-Again, we are assuming that our individual representative is not earning (like part time or night shift employments) prior to completing his education.
+Again, we are assuming that our individual representative is not earning (like part-time or night shift employment) prior to completing his education.
 We will try to compare the opportunity cost between the two scenarios and come to an end result.

 An employment opportunity means a salary.
 Let us assume the salary to be ‘x’ in the first year.
 We all know that every year there is a minimum hike of 10% in every job.
 This implies that next year our representative individual will earn additional 10% of x; i.e. 1.10x.
 In the third year there is an additional 10% hike.
 Hence, the salary should rise to 1.21x in the third year.